 Print Report (Acrobat Reader is required to view this report.
 You may download the reader from our Free Document Readers web page.)

-The Community Service Statement under California Code of Regulations (CCR) Section 2646.6, has the purpose of addressing the issue of availability and affordability of insurance in "underserved" communities and of promoting anti-discrimination so that all have equal access to insurance in California.
+The Community Service Statement under California Code of Regulations (CCR) Section 2646.6, has the purpose of addressing the issue of availability of insurance in "underserved" communities and of promoting anti-discrimination so that all have equal access to insurance in California.

 The Community Service Statement regulations require the California Department of Insurance to collect and analyze data from home, personal auto, commercial multiple peril and commercial fire insurers in California